minagawah/express-react-svelte-webcomponent/README.md

 You need to specify "optimization.splitChunks.chunks" in your Webpack configuration.
-Specifying "initial" lets you load modules only statically.
+"initial" - Lets you load modules only statically.
-Specifying "async" lets you modules only dynamically.
+"async" - Lets you modules only dynamically.
-Specifying "all" lets you load both.
+"all" - Lets you load both.

 [webpack.config.normal.js](./webpack.config.normal.js):